TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

   3 | Sophie |  14 |    9 | C
 ```

-The relational structure of this database, should make sense.
+The relational structure of this database should make sense.
 It's just a table at the end of the day; nothing too fancy!

 ## SQL - The Sequel...

-Alright, so we've looked at a database.
+Alright, so we've looked at a databases and tables.
 But what about SQL?
 You never told us what it stood for.
 Well SQL stands for Structured Query Language.
 It's the language we use for working with these sorts of databases.
 It's very old (first seen in the 1970's), a little difficult to use, and can be very cranky.
 But when it works, it makes using data a pleasure.

-I've always thought the best way to learn a new language is to jump straight in, so lets look now at building our database.
+I've always thought the best way to learn a new language is to jump straight in, so lets look now at building our students database.

 ## Woodworking 101 - Building your first table